marrink-lab/martini-workshop/03_membranes_and_vesicles/tutorial.md

 > Make sure that the name you use in the `[ Protein List ]` directive is also the name first line
 > of the protein's `.gro` file.
 This is not the case yes, change this.

-As a last step we have to modify the 'sphere.tsi' file to include the protein at a chosen vertex input.
-Opening the Upper.gro or Lower.gro file in VMD enables you to inspect the mesh and choose an appropriate postition for the proteins, here we choose positions:
+As a last step we have to modify the `sphere.tsi` file to include the protein at a chosen vertex input.
+Opening the `Upper.gro` or `Lower.gro` file in VMD enables you to inspect the mesh and choose an appropriate position for the proteins, here we choose positions:

 ```text
 inclusion      2